NervanaSystems/ngraph-python/README.md

 To install with Intel MKL-DNN support, first download MKL-DNN from [here](https://github.com/01org/mkl-dnn) and follow the installation instructions there to install MKL-DNN.
-Set environment variable MKLDNN_ROOT to point to the installed location and follow the rest of the steps to install Nervana Graph.
+Set environment variable MKLDNN_ROOT to point to the installed location and follow the rest of the steps to install nGraph library.
 ```
 export MKLDNN_ROOT=/path/to/mkldnn/root
 ```